SergioFinances/actfts/README.md

 Additionally, the function performs stationarity tests, including ADF, KPSS (level and trend), and PP tests, organizing the results into tables.
+It also performs Box and Cox variance stabilization tests.
 It generates interactive plots for the ACF, PACF, and Ljung-Box p-values, displaying confidence lines calculated according to the specified method.
 The function saves the results to a TIFF file and an Excel spreadsheet if the download option is enabled.
 In interactive mode, the function displays tables with the ACF-PACF and stationarity test results.

 ## Installation